apache/camel/MIGRATION.md

 All the classes in `org.apache.camel.util.component` has been moved from the camel-core JAR to the package `org.apache.camel.support.component` in the `camel-support` JAR.

-The class `ServiceHelper` has been moved from `org.apache.camek.util.ServiceHelper` in the camel-core JAR to `org.apache.camel.support.service.ServiceHelper` and moved to the `camel-api` JAR.
+The class `ServiceHelper` has been moved from `org.apache.camel.util.ServiceHelper` in the camel-core JAR to `org.apache.camel.support.service.ServiceHelper` and moved to the `camel-api` JAR.

 The class `FileIdempotentRepository` has been moved from `org.apache.camel.processor.idempotent.FileIdempotentRepository` in the camel-core JAR to `org.apache.camel.support.processor.idempotent.FileIdempotentRepository` and moved to the `camel-suppor` JAR.